 9. Café culture: You will not go hungry or thirsty in Belgrade.
 Every street has at least one café or bakery.
 Coffee, rakija (fruit brandy), pastries and 300-400g of meat are staples of the Serbian daily diet combined with ice-cream from pop-up parlours and cigarettes at €1.90 a pack.
 Forget your coconut water and kale smoothie, it’s all about the devilish delights of living for the moment in Serbia.

 - Splendid architecture: The words ‘communist’ and ‘architecture’ usually find themselves in sentences with ‘grey’, ‘concrete’ and ‘monstrosity’ although Belgrade has managed to preserve some gems from bygone eras such as the Ottoman Bajrakli Mosque and the 19th century National Theatre.

 Want more practical information on Serbia?
-Check out my Serbia destination page.
+Check out my Travelling to Serbia post.